VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -storageNode array
      Comma-separated addresses of vmstorage nodes; usage: -storageNode=vmstorage-host1,...,vmstorage-hostN .
 Enterprise version of VictoriaMetrics supports automatic discovery of vmstorage addresses via dns+srv records.
 For example, -storageNode=dns+srv:vmstorage.addrs .
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#automatic-vmstorage-discovery
      Supports an array of values separated by comma or specified via multiple flags.
+  -storageNode.discoveryInterval duration
+     Interval for refreshing -storageNode list behind dns+srv records.
+The minimum supported interval is 1s.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#automatic-vmstorage-discovery .
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html (default 2s)
   -storageNode.filter string
      An optional regexp filter for discovered -storageNode addresses according to https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#automatic-vmstorage-discovery.
 Discovered addresses matching the filter are retained, while other addresses are ignored.
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -tls